 The ISO/OGC Geospatial Model

-SIS builds on the standards developed through a collaboration between the International Organization for Standardization ( ISO ) and the Open Geospatial Consortium ( OGC ).
+Apache SIS builds on the standards developed through a collaboration between the International Organization for Standardization (ISO) and the Open Geospatial Consortium (OGC).
 Contributors to SIS should have at least a basic understanding of the model developed in the ISO 19000 series of specifications, starting with the Abstract model and working through the Feature model.
 While the ISO specifications are sold, the OGC releases its own, essentially identical versions of standards which have evolved from the collaboration.
 The OGC specifications are available for the OGC standards and specification page.

 As time progresses, we hope to develop documentation material to introduce the ISO 19000 specification series.
-Most of the documentation provided by SIS can be found in the Developer guide.
+Some of the documentation provided by Apache SIS can be found in the Developer guide.

 Object-Oriented Programming in Java

-Contributors are highly recommended to read the book Effective Java by Joshua Block, published in its second edition by Addison-Wesley in 2008.
+Contributors are highly recommended to read the book Effective Java by Joshua Block, published in its third edition in 2017.
 The book explains the importance of certain elements in the Java language and discusses subtleties of the language and its use.
 Most importantly, the book reveals the full scope a programmer must consider when developing a code library.

 The Recommended code patterns page also discusses some elements of special importance to Apache SIS.